awsdocs/amazon-eks-user-guide/doc_source/connector-grant-access.md

 ## Prerequisites<a name="connector-grant-access-prereqs"></a>

-The IAM user or role that you use to access the AWS Management Console must meet the following requirements\.
+The IAM user or role that you use to access the AWS Management Console must meet the following requirements:
-+ It has the `eks:AccessKubernetesApi` permission\.
++ It must have the `eks:access` Kubernetes API permission\.
-+ The Amazon EKS Connector Service account can impersonate the IAM user or role in the cluster\.
-This allows the eks\-connector to map the IAM user or role to a Kubernetes user\.
++ The Amazon EKS Connector service account can impersonate the IAM user or role in the cluster\.
+This allows the Amazon EKS Connector to map the IAM user or role to a Kubernetes user\.

 **To create and apply the Amazon EKS Connector cluster role**